 During the experiment the participants were working with different assignments and with specific parameters being evaluated.
 In addition, they were also asked to rate their physiological state subjectively through questionnaires regarding aspects like tiredness, mental fatigue, etc. In addition, they were also subjected to a serial recall test to assess the load effect of working memory.

 The three sound environments consisted of a condition of homogeneous noise, noise modulated to emulate human speech intervals and clear speech.
 Overall performance was worse in the condition with speech but not extensively, although written words pr.
 Time interval was dramatically lowered in conditions with speech.

-Interestingly this study seems to show a significant collation between subjective and objective measurements of performance which is often an important point in the study of acoustics as many still does not trust the subjective reports of workers.
+Interestingly this study seems to show a significant correlation between subjective and objective measurements of performance which is often an important point in the study of acoustics as many still does not trust the subjective reports of workers.

 Mr. Kostallari could conclude that acoustic conditions do seem to have a distinct effect over al long term period which should be kept in mind in the investigation of office acoustics.

 Study: Fatigue and Annoyance due to noise in open-plan offices: A laboratory study.